Discovery document

 URL of your JSON Web Key Set.
 The Web Key Set is a collection of JSON Web Keys, a standard method for representing cryptographic keys in a JSON structure.
 For Hosted Login, that collection consists of the public keys used to verify the signatures of the identity tokens issued by the authorization server.

-A typical JSON Web Key URL looks like this:
+A typical JSON Web Key URL looks similar to this:

 https://v1.api.us.janrain.com/e0a70b4f-1eef-4856-bcdb-f050fee66aae/login/jwk